KelvinHere/Yoga_Milestone_4/testing.md

             basket.pop(invalid_lesson)
         invalid_lessons_to_remove = []
     ```

+- Result - The lesson is removed from the basket before the user can get a 404 error.
+***
 - **'Sort lesson by rating - high to low' feature had all non-rated lessons listed at the top**
 - Situation - Code would show unrated lessons higher than rated lessons